statgen/SLURM-examples/README.md

 * `--cpus-per-task`: the number of cores each process will use (defaults to 1)
 * `--mem-per-cpu`: the amount of memory per core, in MB (or add `G` for GB).

-`sbatch --ntasks=1 --cpus-per-task=8 --mem-per-cpu=4G` will allocate 8 CPUs (cores) on a single node for a program that uses 8 threads and 32GB of RAM (4GB per thread).
+eg, `sbatch --ntasks=8 --cpus-per-task=1 --mem-per-cpu=4G myjob.sh` will allocate 8 CPUs (cores), which can be on different nodes.
+Each will have 4GB of RAM, for a total of 32GB.

-When using multi-threaded linear algebra libraries, you may need to additionally restrict the number of threads using environment variables such as `OMP_NUM_THREADS`.
-Please, spend some time reading documentation of the specific library you are using to understand what environment variables need to be changed.